-The following instructions apply to the shaft and couplings arrangement that transfer torque between twin mechanisms when they are to be driven from the outboard side of one of the mechanisms.
+The following instructions apply to the shaft and couplings arrangement that transfer torque between twin mechanisms when they are to be driven from a motor fitted directly outside one of the mechanisms.

-4.6.1 Connecting Shaft Assembly
+4.5.1 Connecting Shaft Assembly

 - 1. Clean bore of shaft adaptors and fit onto drive shafts of mechanisms making sure they are pulled firmly onto taper. - 2.
-Assembly Connecting Shaft to couplings as per Assembly Instructions on drawing in Section 5 on Manual. - 3.
+Assembly Connecting Shaft to couplings as per Assembly Instructions on drawing 26-A41-697 in Section 5 of Manual. - 3.
 Fit coupling bolts and torque to 88 Nm (65 ft/lbs). - 4.
 Apply Loctite to all screw threads on final assembly.